joffrey-bion/gradle-github-changelog/README.md

 ```

 The GitHub API token is not necessary, but removes the limit of API calls this plugin can make to your project's GitHub.

+The `releaseUrlTemplate` option allows to customize the release URL by providing a `%s` placeholder for the tag.
+By default, it points to the source code of the git repository at the given tag.